DHTMLX/docs-spreadsheet/docs/angular_integration.md

 ### Step 2.
 Component creation

 Now we should create a component, to add a Spreadsheet into the application.
-Let's create a new file in the **src/app/spreadsheet/** and call it **spreadsheet.component.ts**.
-Then complete the steps below:
+Let's create  the **spreadsheet** folder in the **src/app/** directory, add a new file into it and call it **spreadsheet.component.ts**.
+Then complete the steps described below.

 #### Importing source files